hornc/CTBASIC/README.md

 # CT-BASIC

-CTBASIC is a compiled [Sinclair BASIC](https://en.wikipedia.org/wiki/Sinclair_BASIC) insipred language targeting a "fantasy console" architecture using the [cyclic tag system](https://esolangs.org/wiki/Cyclic_tag_system) computational model.
+CTBASIC is a compiled [Sinclair BASIC](https://en.wikipedia.org/wiki/Sinclair_BASIC) inspired language targeting a "fantasy console" architecture using the [cyclic tag system](https://esolangs.org/wiki/Cyclic_tag_system) computational model.

 It compiles a reduced dialect of BASIC into one of the following compilation targets:

-* [CT](https://esolangs.org/wiki/Bitwise_Cyclic_Tag#The_language_CT) (Cyclic Tag) -- a three symbol language `{0, 1, ;}`, or set of binary-string productions.
+* [CT](https://esolangs.org/wiki/Bitwise_Cyclic_Tag#The_language_CT) (Cyclic Tag) -- a three symbol language `{0, 1, ;}`, or set of bitstring productions.
 * [BCT](https://esolangs.org/wiki/Bitwise_Cyclic_Tag) (Bitwise Cyclic Tag) -- a two symbol language `{0, 1}` encoding the above.
 * [ABCT](https://github.com/hornc/abctag) (Arithmetic Bitwise Cyclic Tag) -- BCT encoded into a single integer.
 * [Rule 110](https://en.wikipedia.org/wiki/Rule_110) elementary cellular automaton, using the ["blocks of bits" construction developed and described by Matthew Cook](https://doi.org/10.4204/eptcs.1.4).

 This is an experimental project / work in progress.
-Details and usabilty are being worked out as features are added.
+Details and usability are being worked out as features are added.

-The idea is to capture something of the early days of programming while using low level cyclic tag systems for 'useful' programs.
+The idea is to capture something of the early days of practical programming (i.e. the BASIC era) while using low level cyclic tag systems for 'useful' programs.

 ### The Fantasy Console